RelativisticMechanic/CRTerm/README.md

 * Scrollback history
 * TrueType support
 * 256 Color (in upcoming release)
+* UTF-8 Support (Work in progress)

 Hey, it looks nice, if you wanted functionality, go for Windows Terminal.

 ## Upcoming

-* UTF-8 Support (Work in progress)
 * Support for certain iTerm sequences to allow graphics rendering in the terminal

 ## Building

-Visual Studio 2022 is required, it requires C++17.
+Visual Studio 2017/2022 is required, it uses C++17.
 Windows 10 SDK (June 2018)+ is needed as it uses CreatePseudoConsole() and ConPTY.

+All dependencies are present in the repo, they are:

+- ImGui
+- SDL2
+- SDL2-GPU
+- FreeType

+The header only dependencies are:

+- Nlohmann/JSON
+- Hocevar/PDF

+Don't forget to add the DLLs to the Debug/ folder whilst running!

+Have fun!